 First you need to get your name ticked off from the list of voters (point to the line), then you will be given the correct ballot paper for where you live, because you are voting for a decision maker to represent your area (point to ballot paper being given to voter), then you go to these things which are called voting screens (point to screens in picture) to write down your vote.
 Ask students: "Why do people go to a voting screen, a private area, to make their vote?"
 Elicit answer and elaborate: "It's very important that people are free to choose who they want as a decision maker.
 If no one can see who you vote for, then you can't be bullied or threatened to vote for certain people."
 Give further examples.
 Back to the picture: "Once you have voted, you must put your ballot paper in the ballot box" (Point to ballot box).
 Tell students ballot is another word for an election, so we are referring to the election paper and the election box.

-Tell students: "We know that in a democracy, it's the people who vote for our decision makers, and these are the people in government.
+Tell students: "We know that in a democracy, it's the people Levels of government who vote for our decision makers, and these are the people in government.
 But, in Australia, there are three levels of government, and we vote for the decisions makers at all three levels."
 Ask students: "What are the three levels of government in Australia?"
 Go through each slide as students give answers, though they may give them in a different order to the slides!
 Federal: "The federal parliament and government make decisions for all over Australia, so the people from all over Australia vote for their representatives in this parliament" (May want to ask "where are they based?"
 Point to dot on map.)

-State/Territory: "The NT parliament and government makes decisions just for the NT, people from all over the NT get to vote for their representative" "All the states in Australia (plus 2 territories) have their own governments and parliaments".

-Local: "Local councils just make decisions for their local areas, like Darwin, or Palmerston, or Alice Springs.
+State/Territory: "The NT parliament and government makes Levels of government decisions just for the NT, people from all over the NT get to vote for their representative" "All the states in Australia (plus 2 territories) have their own governments and parliaments".
+Local: "Local councils just make decisions for their local Levels of government areas, like Darwin, or Palmerston, or Alice Springs.
 The people in these local areas vote for the decision makers on council."
 (If any student asks, there are about 560 local councils across Australia).
+ACTIVITY: Show the students the pictorial clues and have Government responsibilities them tell you some of the responsibilities, or decisions, that LOCAL COUN the local government level has.
+Then show the answers.
+Tell students: "There are a few different ways to vote and count votes, and we will discuss 2 of these."